-- Heart failure: A weak or unhealthy heart can cause a buildup of fluid in the lung, inducing cough, and deteriorating of breath.
+- Heart failure: A weak or unhealthy heart can cause a buildup of fluid in the lungs, inducing cough, and the deteriorating of breath.

 - Post-nasal drip: The symptoms include a dry cough caused by the chronic dripping of mucus from the back of the nose to the throat.
 Usually, this occurs after a recent infection or continuous exposure to an allergy trigger.

 - Gastroesophageal reflux (GERD): This digestive disorder occurs when stomach acid frequently backs up into the esophagus, causing heartburn.
 When the acid rises into the throat, it can also cause a dry cough.

 A chronic cough needs medical supervision.
 If a person experiences any of the following symptoms and a chronic cough, they should seek emergency treatment immediately:

 - shortness of breath or difficulty catching their breath

 - chest pain

 If a chronic cough does not get better with time, it often requires further examination and treatment by a doctor.
 Other symptoms that may need medical supervision include:

 - night sweats